 The Tug-of-War of Attachment

-From the philosophical tradition pf Buddhism, attachment is seen as a source of suffering.
+From the philosophical tradition of Buddhism, attachment is seen as a source of suffering.
 Buddhism views clinging to desires, people, or possessions as leading to distress.
 Non-attachment, however, does not mean indifference.
 Instead, it promotes a balanced approach to relationships where love is given freely without clinging or fear of loss.
 This perspective encourages a compassionate and harmonious existence, where one can love deeply while maintaining emotional equilibrium.

 The Pitfalls and Possibilities of Dependence